Parent and guardian information for summer camps

 Before and after care

-Please note that picking up your child after 5:30 p.m. will result in you being charged a “late fee” of $10 for every 15 minute period past the end of the after-care period.
+Please note that picking up your child after 5:30 p.m. will result in you being charged a “late fee” of $10 for every 15-minute period past the end of the childcare period.

-• Only the names of the individuals who were submitted during the registration process as “Authorized Pick Up” will be authorized to sign out your child at the end of each day of camp.
-If anyone other than these individuals will be picking up your child on any day throughout the week, please inform the staff and make a note with your legal name and signature on the sign-in/out sheet.
+• Only individuals whose names were submitted during the registration process as an “authorized pickup” can sign out your child at the end of each day of camp.
+If anyone else is picking up your child on any day, inform the staff and leave a note explaining this with your legal name and signature on the sign-in/out sheet.

-• We require all guardians to present their ID on a daily basis when picking up a camper.
+• All guardians must present ID every day when picking up a camper.

-• Participants can sign themselves in and out if the guardian allows it and it is indicated on the registration form.
+• Campers can sign themselves in and out if the guardian gives permission and this is indicated on the registration form.

 Absences and refunds